10 March - 13 April 2021

 Support form: Research environment and collaboration support

-Applicant: Organisation (Swedish HEI with the right to educate and examine doctoral students) The coordinator of the graduate school at the host organisation shall be invited to be the project leader for the application by the person responsible for the organisation’s applications.
+Applicant: Organisation (Swedish higher education institution (HEI) with degree-awarding powers at third cycle higher education level).
+A coordinator of the graduate school at the host organisation shall be invited to be the project leader for the application.

-Participating researchers: At least two further Swedish HEIs shall be included in the application, and at least one HEI in a low income or lower middle-income country.
+Participating HEIs and researchers: At least 2 further Swedish HEIs (with degree-awarding powers at third cycle higher education level) shall be included in the application, and at least 1 HEI in a low income or lower middle income country.
 One contact person per participating HEI shall be invited as a participating researcher.

 Budgetary framework: 6 million SEK per year for 4 years